 Describe your program socially and academically.

-What is one piece of advice you'd give future SIT:Uganda students?
+What is one piece of advice you'd give future students traveling with your program?